borisdj/EFCore.BulkExtensions/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md) [Code of Conduct](#code-of-conduct).
+This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md) .
 By participating, you are expected to uphold this code.

 ### Where do I go from here?